Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: GEPP and GECP growth factors in small neighborhoods

-We will also use these sampling methods to construct random paths in $\O(n)$ and $\GL_n(\mathbb R)$ to estimate lower bounds for the corresponding constants $c_n$, which measure how much worse GECP can perform compared to GEPP in terms of growth.
-We will consider the other maximal growth factor constants (i.e., $a_n = g^{\gepp}(\O(n))$, $b_n = g^{\gecp}(\O(n))$ (and $g_n^{\gecp}$), and $d_n =\max_A(\rho^{\gepp}(A) - \rho^{\gecp}(A)$).
-However, these small iterative step sizes are not as efficient at estimating lower bounds for these other constants, which grow at least linearly or exponentially fast.
-The small step sizes are much more effective with $c_n$, which appears to grow significantly slower, with a lower bound that appears approximately $\mathcal O(n^\alpha)$ for some $\alpha \approx \frac12$.
-Because of the small growth, we expect the lower bound to be much closer to the optimal bound.
-The other constants are better tackled using more efficient and optimal optimization software, such as JuMP (Julia for Mathematical Programming) \cite{JuMP17}, which is used in \cite{EdUr23}.
+We will also use these sampling methods to construct random paths inside $\O(n)$ and $\GL_n(\mathbb R)$ to estimate lower bounds for the corresponding constants $c_n$, which measure how much GECP can grow compared to GEPP, along with the other extreme range constants from \Cref{sec: prelim}.
+The small step sizes are much more effective with $c_n$, which appears to grow significantly slower than the other constants.
+Because of the small growth, we expect the lower bound to be much closer to the optimal bound for $c_n$.
+The other constants are better tackled using more efficient optimization software, such as JuMP (Julia for Mathematical Programming) \cite{JuMP17}, which is used in \cite{EdUr23}.
 Our studies are more limited by using MATLAB in double precision on a single MacBook Pro laptop, with 2 GHz Quad-Core Intel Core i5 and 16 GB 3733 MHz LPDDR4X memory.
-Future work can use improved methodology.
+Future work will use improved methodology.